infraguys/genesis_oidc_ui/docs/auth-flow.md

 - **User interface components**
   - `LoginForm` — a form for entering username and password.
   - `LoginPanel` — a panel that hosts `LoginForm` and supporting text.
+  - `UserInfoPanel` — a panel that displays the authenticated user profile and lets the user confirm providing their data to the OIDC client.
 - **Services**
   - `authClient` — a module responsible for calling backend token endpoints and processing responses.
   - `tokenStorage` — a module that stores tokens in memory and in `localStorage` and notifies listeners when tokens change.